This policy sets out the council’s strategy for maintaining financial reserves.

 Market Hall Reserve

-3.2 This earmarked reserve is to fund improvements at the Market Hall.
+3.2 This earmarked reserve is to fund improvements and mitigate lost income from changes in traders at the Market Hall.

 3.3 The reserve will be built from the trading profits of the Market Hall less an amount determined by the council to contribute to the central operating costs of the council.
 Any overspend within the markets cost centre will be covered by the reserve at year end.

-3.4 There is no set target level for the reserve and expenditure on the Market Hall is likely to be required before the reserve reaches a level to cover the planned expenditure.
+3.4 There is no set target level for the reserve and the value of the reserve will be reviewed annually by the Finance Committee.

 Elections Reserve